The Gradcafe

 University of the People logo

 The University of the People also offers a free online master’s in information technology that covers the connections between information technology, communication, and business.
-The program equips students with the skills and knowledge to solve the modern commerce world’s challenges.
+The program equips students with the skills and knowledge to solve the modern world’s challenges.

 • Courses: Databases, operating systems, and algorithms.